 Is this method foolproof?

 Unfortunately, VPNs can sometimes be detected by the platforms we access the most, and the IPs get blocked.
-We’ve had a pretty good experience with ExpressVPN, but you never know when a service can blacklist certain IPs.
+We’ve had a pretty good experience with NordVPN, but you never know when a service can blacklist certain IPs.
 That being said, if you happen to go through this situation yourself, you don’t need to despair, as the solution is fairly simple.

-The only thing you need to do is to contact the ExpressVPN’s Support Team.
+The only thing you need to do is to contact the NordVPN’s Support Team.
 In just a few minutes, they’ll help you figure out which server to connect to so you can bypass the blockade for whatever service you’re trying to access.
 Keep in mind that one server may not work for every site you’re trying to access.

 What about free VPNs?